Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Within endocrinology, let's examine two common examples of remote patient monitoring.

-With all of these proven applications, it’s evident that implementing a remote physiologic monitoring program can positively impact patient health, but how does RPM impact the financial health of an organization?
+With all these proven applications, it’s evident that implementing a remote physiologic monitoring program can positively impact patient health, but how does RPM impact the financial health of an organization?

 The descriptions above should help you better envision how remote patient monitoring can be incorporated into your organization to benefit your patients.
 However, if you still have questions about the value of RPM, it may be worthwhile to spend a little more time researching specific applications.
 As RPM adoption grows, so does the understanding of its numerous benefits.

-For example, if you're contemplating whether to add remote patient monitoring to support those patients suffering from heart failure, you may want to read this blog post.
+For example, if you're contemplating whether to add remote patient monitoring to support those patients suffering from congestive heart failure, you may want to read this blog post.
 It provides an overview of the challenge and effects of heart failure on the U.S. population before explaining how home monitoring for heart failure management can be the difference-maker patients and providers may be looking for.
 The column then supports this claim with examples of how RPM helps with care delivery for hypertensive patients and weight monitoring as an analogue for monitoring fluid while also explaining the cost-effectiveness of RPM, including for home monitoring of blood pressure.

 As another example, if you are considering whether to leverage RPM for patients with lung diseases (e.g., asthma, chronic obstructive pulmonary disease (COPD), bronchiectasis), read this blog post.
 It discusses the remote measuring and monitoring of peak expiratory flow.
-Among its key takeaways: The value of remote monitoring for patients with lung diseases has never been greater due, in part, to COVID-19.
+Among its key takeaways:

 Our billing guide offers vital information on new CPT codes, billing flow, service requirements and reimbursement.